Experiment: Control of Citrus Gall Wasp 103

 • monthly in Dec and Jan only

-Trees are fertilized with Richgro Organic Fruit and Citrus Fertilizer, which was the best performing organically certified fertilizer in our recent experiment.
+Trees are fertilised with Richgro Organic Fruit and Citrus Fertiliser, which was the best performing organically certified fertiliser in my recent experiment.

 It will be applied at the rate of one handful per pot, per month.
-The fertilizer will be scattered around the surface and then watered in well.
+The fertiliser will be scattered around the surface and then watered in well.

 Calcined Kaolin Clay (Surround®) Regime